theartofcomputerprogramming/meetup/README.md

 Programs for **MMIX** are written in assembly language.
 An assembly language program is made up of a sequence of **MMIX** instructions plus directives for the assembly language processing program called the assembler.
 The output of the assembler is an object file that can actually run on the **MMIX**.

 The first program we'll study finds the maximum of some numbers.
-Its code is in *Fascicle 1, MMIX* but we will also look up the corresponding algorithm in *TAOCP Volume 1, Fundamental Algorithms*.
+Its code is in *Fascicle 1, MMIX* but the algorithm is in *TAOCP Volume 1, Fundamental Algorithms*.

-After the break, we'll step through the program in the MMIX Visual Debugger https://mmix.cs.hm.edu/mmixvd.
-We'll also learn to use the **MMIX** simulator `mmmix` and the **MMIX** assembler `mmixal` https://mmix.cs.hm.edu/src to work with **MMIX** programs on the commandline.
+After the break, we'll step through the program in the MMIX Visual Debugger (https://mmix.cs.hm.edu/mmixvd).
+We'll also learn to use the **MMIX** simulator `mmix` and the **MMIX** assembler `mmixal` (https://mmix.cs.hm.edu/src) to work with **MMIX** programs on the commandline.
 All these tools are free and open source.

 **Note on MMIX and MIX**